pat/thinking-sphinx/indexing.md

 <h3 id="basic">Basic Indexing</h3>

 Everything to set up the indices for your models goes in files in `app/indices`.
 The files themselves can be named however you like, but I generally opt for `model_name_index.rb`.
+At the very least, the file name should not be the same as your model's file name.
 Here's an example of what goes in the file:

 {% highlight ruby %}
 ThinkingSphinx::Index.define :article, :with => :active_record do
-  indexes subject, :sortable => true indexes content indexes author(:name), :as => :author, :sortable => true
+  indexes subject, :sortable => true indexes content indexes author.name, :as => :author, :sortable => true

   has author_id, created_at, updated_at
 end
 {% endhighlight %}

 You'll notice the first argument is the model name downcased and as a symbol, and we are specifying the processor - `:active_record`.
-Everything inside the block is just like previous versions of Thinking Sphinx, if you're familiar with that.
+Everything inside the block is just like previous versions of Thinking Sphinx, if you're familiar with that (and if not, keep reading).

 When you're defining indices for namespaced models, use a lowercase string with /'s for namespacing as the model reference: